 The kicker is, I didn’t even go anywhere!
 Few of my worldly travels have been half as restorative as those small, serendipitous moments of awe were – which made me wonder what I’d been doing wrong all these years.

-Maybe you had to content yourself with a staycation last year.
+Maybe you’ve had to content yourself with a staycation for the last few years.
 Maybe your dream destination is off the table this year, too.
+Or maybe you’re in the midst of planning an all-out world tour.
 Whatever your vacation plans are, know that recharging is both an art and a science.
 Once you understand the psychology around why vacations are so valuable, you can get those same effects whether you’re traveling the globe or just walking out your back door.

 5 psychological benefits of a vacation

 When we’re taking time off from work for vacation, we’re looking to recharge our batteries and de-stress.
 That’s healthy for both your mind and body, according to Dr. Susan Kraus Whitbourne, a professor of Psychology and Brain Sciences at the University of Massachusetts.